theKGS/MCTS/README.md

 stochastic games.
 The algorithm behaves as if any random choice is actually an action taken by a player who plays his moves entirely at random.
-The term "environment" player is used in some games.
+The term "environment" player is used in some articles.

 The algorithm detects that the current state is random by examining the player ID of the getCurrentPlayer() method in the Board interface.
-When that function returns -1 it means that the current state is a random state.
+When that function returns -1 it means that the current state is controlled by the environment player.

-MCTS proceeds to selection a child node at random using the weight vector from getMoveWeights().
-Random events are not yet compatible with score bounds, but will be.
+MCTS proceeds to select a child node at random using the weight vector from getMoveWeights().
+Random events are not yet compatible with score bounds, but will be in the future.